-The Center for Individual Rights has filed a class action lawsuit in federal court in the District of Columbia, challenging employment goals and preferences for women and racial minorities at the U.S. Department of Housing and Urban Development (HUD).
+The Center for Individual Rights filed a class action lawsuit in federal court in the District of Columbia, challenging employment goals and preferences for women and racial minorities at the U.S. Department of Housing and Urban Development (HUD).
 The suit, Worth v.
 Jackson (formerly Worth v.
-Martinez), charges HUD and the Equal Employment Opportunity Commission (EEOC) — which encouraged, evaluated, and approved HUD’s “affirmative employment plan” (AEP) — with intentional race and sex discrimination in violation of the equal protection guarantee of the United States Constitution.
-The suit asks for a permanent injunction against HUD’s use of the plan and the preferential treatment of women and minorities required therein.
+Martinez), charged HUD and the Equal Employment Opportunity Commission (EEOC) — which encouraged, evaluated, and approved HUD’s “affirmative employment plan” (AEP) — with intentional race and sex discrimination in violation of the equal protection guarantee of the United States Constitution.
+The suit asked for a permanent injunction against HUD’s use of the plan and the preferential treatment of women and minorities required therein.

 Bureaucratic Race Counting Runs Amok

 THOUGH WHITE MALES COMPRISE 36% OF THE TECHNICAL CIVILIAN LABOR FORCE, THEY MAKE UP ONLY 5% OF THE TECHNICAL EMPLOYEES AT HUD.
 THIS 31% DISCREPANCY . . .
-IS OF NO CONCERN TO HUD.
+WAS OF NO CONCERN TO HUD.

 The Road to Discrimination

 HUD’s female and minority hiring goals were encouraged by the EEOC’s policies and practices.
 In particular, EEOC Management Directive 714, promulgated in 1987, required that executive departments and independent agencies in the federal government produce an “affirmative employment plan for minorities and women” and hold their managers responsible for achieving the plan’s objectives.